 Mohs surgery, also known as micrographic surgery, has long been considered a safe and effective means of eliminating skin cancer.
 Mohs surgery was developed by Dr. Frederick Mohs in the 1930s, and through the years has been continually used and refined.
 Mohs surgery can remove cancerous cells more efficiently than typical excision, because it does not require a margin of healthy skin tissue to be taken.

 Mohs surgery involves the use of a microscope to inspect skin that is removed layer by layer.
 In this way, skin is microscopically examined for cancerous cells and removed as they are found.
 The precise nature of Mohs surgery allows for healthy tissue to be spared as much as possible, and ensures that all of the cancerous cells are removed.
 Mohs surgery is the best option for skin cancer that occurs in a sensitive area where as much healthy tissue as possible should be spared, for cancers that have a high risk of recurrence, and for cancers with hard to define borders.
 The dermatologists at Ava MD will determine if Mohs surgery is the best option for your skin cancer during your examination.

 Schedule a Mohs Surgery Consultation

 If you have or suspect that you have skin cancer, don’t hesitate to make an appointment with Dr. Ava and her associates.
-To learn more about Mohs surgery and to schedule your consultation in our Santa Monica office, call (310) 736-6146 (Santa Monica) today.
+To learn more about Mohs surgery and to schedule your consultation, just call 310-843-9915 (Beverly Hills) or 310-828-2282 (Santa Monica) today!